-Game of Thrones may have ended its run but our love of regal seating has not subsided.
-Designers of furniture in 19th century France loved thrones too and lead us to believe that many a Frenchman (or woman) longed to have one of these "lord-of-the-manor" chairs at home or at the office.
+Game of Thrones may have ended its run but the passion for regal seating has not subsided.
+French designers of furniture in the late 19th and early 20th centuries loved thrones too and lead us to believe that many a Frenchman (or woman) longed to have one of these "lord-of-the-manor" chairs at home or at the office.

 As we know from our research about the development of furniture in the Middle Ages, this style of throne chair began life as a chest whose top became the seat (and still opens for purposes of stashing away valuable objects).
-A tall back and a pair of armrests were added and, as in this case, the back is intricately carved.
+A tall back and a pair of armrests were added and, as in this case, the vertical surfaces are intricately carved.

 Interestingly, these high-backed chairs were not the seat of royalty in the Middle Ages and Renaissance, as we know from contemporary records of the Fauteuil Dagobert and of the seat from which Henri II ruled France before his untimely death during a ceremonial jousting match in 1559.
 Even Napoleon, who crowned himself emperor in 1804, reigned from a low-back chair still on display at Fontainebleau Castle.

 The 19th century revival of Gothic style also spurred a renewed interest in heraldry and the use of coats-of-arms on cabinets, chests, and chairs.
 Here, the coat-of-arms is central to the design of the back of the chair.
-Visible when no one is seated, it may have been occupied regularly by the person who commissioned it to publicize his family’s crest.
+Visible when no one is seated, it may have been occupied regularly by the person who commissioned it to publicize his family’s crest by linking it to a 15th century chair from the Exposition.

 The coat-of-arms consists of a badge-style shield below a crown.
-We are not experts in heraldry but thanks to the website Fleur-de-lis Designs we learned that the circle on the left side of the shield is an annulet representing the fifth-born son of a family and signifies fidelity and commitment.
+It is not the same as the coat-of-arms on the 15th century chair from the Boy Collection.
+We are not experts in heraldry but thanks to the website Fleur-de-Lis Designs we learned that the circle on the left side of the shield is an annulet representing the fifth-born son of a family and signifies fidelity and commitment.
 The two fleur-de-lys on the right side of the shield could mean sixth-born (perhaps two because of twins?) but we prefer to ascribe a link to French royalty who adopted the fleur-de-lys as their symbol, especially since the shield is capped here by a crown.
 The shield is divided in half by a diagonal bend or barre running from top right to bottom left.
 Beyond this speculation, our research has not linked the coat-of-arms to a specific family or place.

 The outer sides of the top of the chair include a spiral zigzag pattern that is highly unusual.
 We speculate that it is designed to remind us of the pillars in Gothic cathedrals with their intricate spiral patterns symbolizing eternal life.